 Thank you for your essay!
 You have a chosen an interesting field of study and a location that is very fit for it.
 I liked the example you gave of Eddie Huang inspiring you to do food science.
 If you see him as one type of Asian representation in food science, you can elaborate on it.
 The product you choose to concentrate on is also dairy, which is interesting because a lot of Asians are lactose intolerant.
 I think you can bring up a lot of interesting arguments if you focus your academic goals on this.

 C.G.

+Hi Eva,

+This is a really good start.
+I would focus on being more specific in your reasoning & explanation of your experiences.
+Connect them to how they have led you to UWM’s food science program.
+We’ve written comments throughout to guide your revision, but basically the bones are there—they just need a little refining.

+Don’t forget to write a conclusion too!
+Tie up everything you’ve mentioned about UWM and foodsci, what your long-term goals are, and how UWM can help you achieve them.

+Best of luck!

+Chiara